pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 This document lists steps for enabling TLS and auth for manual deployments.
 Depending on the deployment option used and your environment, you might need to modify the steps and commands to suit your specific needs and policies.

-## Generating TLS Certificates, Private Keys and Other Artifacts
+## Generating Certificates and Other TLS Artifacts

 At a high-level, setting up TLS in Pravega comprises of two distinct activities: